 - Be currently in your fifth year of study

-- Be certified by your graduate program that you are on track to submit your dissertation by August of your sixth year of study
+- Be certified by your graduate program that you are on track to submit your dissertation in a timely fashion

 - Submit your Dissertation Progress Report (DPR) by the deadline

-If you have deferred University or external funding for one term in your sixth year, you may be considered for one term of guaranteed sixth-year funding through teaching.
+If you have deferred University or external funding to cover one term of your sixth year, you may be considered for one term of sixth-year funding through teaching.

 - Submit your Dissertation Progress Report (DPR) each year.

-- Based on your DPR, your department or program will notify the Graduate School if you are eligible to be considered for guaranteed sixth-year teaching.
+- Based on your DPR, your department or program will notify the Graduate School if you are approved for guaranteed sixth-year teaching.

-- If you will begin your sixth year in the fall term, your program will review your DPR in May of your fifth year to determine if you are on track to submit your dissertation by August of the next year.
+- If you will begin your sixth year in the fall term, your program will review your DPR in May of your fifth year to determine if you are on track to submit your dissertation in a timely fashion.

-- If you will begin your sixth year in the spring term, your program will review your DPR in August of your fifth year to determine if you are on track to submit your dissertation by January of your sixth year.
+- If you will begin your sixth year in the spring term, your program will review your DPR in August of your fifth year to determine if you are on track to submit your dissertation in a timely fashion.
 You may be asked to submit a mid-year DPR update.

 Stipend and Teaching Expectations

-If you are in the humanities or social sciences in an FAS program, you are expected to teach for four terms as part of your financial aid package.
-If no appropriate teaching is available, you will still receive the standard departmental stipend.
-If you do additional teaching in your sixth year, you will receive the standard departmental stipend during the terms you teach.
+If you are in the humanities or social sciences in an FAS program, you are expected to teach for four terms as part of your original financial aid package.
+If no appropriate teaching is available in a given term, you will still receive the standard departmental stipend for that term.
+If you do additional teaching in your sixth year under the Sixth-Year Initiative, you will receive the standard departmental stipend during the terms you teach.